Cyborgscode/Personal-Voice-Assistent/README.txt

 "wie war die fehlermeldung" 		-> readout last error message of selfcompile try

-"schalte dich ab" 			-> request Alpha code and exit "compiliere dich neu" 			-> compile the PVA.java file new
+"schalte dich ab" 			-> request Alpha code and exit "compiliere dich neu" 			-> compile the PVA.java file new  ( This obviously can only work, if it's installed for your userid )

 "liste telefonbuch auf" 		-> print out entries in carddav database (it's for debug)